k4j8/filetailor/README.md

 ### Usage

-To backup all files defined in the YAML from the local device to the sync folder, run `filetailor backup`.
-Lines/blocks matching the device name will be commented out as they are copied to the sync folder.
+To backup all files defined in the YAML from the local device to the sync directory, run `filetailor backup`.
+Lines/blocks matching the device name will be commented out as they are copied to the sync directory.

-To restore all files defined in the YAML from the sync folder to the local device, run `filetailor restore`.
+To restore all files defined in the YAML from the sync directory to the local device, run `filetailor restore`.
 Lines/blocks matching the device name will be uncommented as they are copied to the local device.

 To list all available commands, run `filetailor --help`.
 For command details, run `filetailor COMMAND --help`.